Broncos vs. Commanders odds, prediction, best bets: 'Sunday Night Football' picks by expert on 15-9 run

 Quarterback Bo Nix leads the Denver offense.
 In 11 games, he has completed 61.2% of his passes for 2,421 yards and 18 touchdowns with eight interceptions.
 He has also rushed 50 times for 213 yards (4.3 average) and three touchdowns.
 In the win over Kansas City, he completed 24 of 37 passes for 295 yards.
 In a 44-24 win over the Dallas Cowboys on Oct.
 26, he completed 19 of 29 passes for 247 yards and four touchdowns.

 His top target has been veteran wide receiver Courtland Sutton.
 In 11 games, he has 45 receptions for 649 yards (14.4 average) and four touchdowns.
 He has 12 explosive plays of 20 yards or more, including a long of 52.
 He has 162 yards after the catch with 32 first-down conversions.
 In the win over the Chiefs, he caught four passes for 59 yards, including a long of 21.
+Nix and Sutton are also complemented by an elite defense which leads the NFL in sacks, has allowed the fewest passing touchdowns and holds opponents to the lowest yards per rushing attempt.
 See which team to back at SportsLine.

 Why the Commanders can cover